 Step in to discover a traditional pub of unique character, revered for its eclectic range of real ales and its quality pub food, which are served, as they should be, with a generous measure of famous British hospitality.

 The Kenilworth and its vicinity have a long and interesting history.
 The present pub replaces an earlier one designed in 1893 by a wine and spirit merchant.
 It was converted in 1904 and takes its name from a novel by Sir Walter Scott, whose portrait hangs outside.
 Thistle Street and Rose Street were built originally for the artisans of the New Town.

-The Kenilworth is one of many rare gems in the Nicholson's collection of great British pubs, reputed for their distinctive buildings, intriguing history and vibrant atmosphere.
+The Kenilworth is one of many rare gems in the Nicholson's collection of iconic and great British pubs — held in the highest of regards for their distinctive buildings, intriguing history and vibrant atmosphere.